777arc/textbook/content/pluto_intro.rst

  fw_setenv attr_val ad9364
  reboot

-You should now be able to tune up to 6 GHz and use a sample rate up to 56 MHz!
+You should now be able to tune up to 6 GHz, down to 70 MHz, and use a sample rate up to 56 MHz!
+Yay!

 ************************
 Python Exercises